 The Master’s Seminary Library is a critical component of student scholarship.
 Hard copy resources number in the hundreds of thousands, and electronic libraries additionally provide virtually every tool the student could desire for his studies.

-A recent addition to the campus, the Steeple House Coffee store has provided a new and popular place to grab a hot beverage or treat, and fellowship with others throughout the day.
+A recent addition to the campus, the Steeple House Coffee shop has provided a new and popular place to grab a hot beverage or treat, and fellowship with others throughout the day.
 Seminary students also assist in its operation.
 Hours & Menu »

 Grace Grill is a reasonably priced on-campus eatery with fresh and delicious foods for a variety of tastes.
 It’s also a great place to meet with faculty and fellow students throughout the week.
 Hours & Menu »